Chrissy Teigen and John Legend Welcome Baby Number 2

-Chrissy Teigen and John Legend are the proud parents of a baby boy.
+Chrissy Teigen and John Legend are the proud parents of a baby boy, PEOPLE confirms.

-In typical Teigen fashion, the star used on Twitter to reveal that two-year-old Luna May’s brother was here.
+The model, 32, announced late Wednesday that their son had arrived.
+In typical Teigen fashion, the star used Twitter to reveal that 2-year-old Luna Simone’s brother was here.

+“Somebody’s herrrrrrre!” she tweeted along with baby bottle and high five smiley emojis.

 The couple did not share any more details about their family’s newest member.
-Representatives did not immediately respond to PEOPLE’s request for comment.

 Want all the latest pregnancy and birth announcements, plus celebrity mom blogs?
 Click here to get those and more in the PEOPLE Babies newsletter.